 Insurance

 The board or education shall purchase such insurance as it deems appropriate to protect the district, the board as a corporate body, individual board members, appointed officers, employees, and volunteers from financial loss arising from any claim, demand, suit or judgment.
-The district may, but is not required to, solicit bids for insurance coverage.
+The district may, but is not required to, solicit bids or quotes for insurance coverage.

 The board shall review its insurance coverage before its expiration date, or as need dictates.